 - How consulting firms impact the adoption of Information Technology.

 David has an active research agenda within the MIS field, mostly focused on improving the quality of education within the field.
-Professor Firth's most downloaded paper, and a top downloaded paper within the MIS discipline with almost 700 downloads, is Addressing the IS Enrollment Crisis: A 12-step Program to Bring about Change through the Introductory IS Course.
+Professor Firth's most downloaded paper, and a top downloaded paper within the MIS discipline with over 700 downloads, is Addressing the IS Enrollment Crisis: A 12-step Program to Bring about Change through the Introductory IS Course.
 The paper shows how to revolution the Introduction to MIS class in order to attract more undergraduate students to the major.

-Professor Firth's other most downloaded paper, and also a top downloaded paper within the MIS discipline with almost 500 downloads, Managing Your PhD Student Career: How to Prepare for the Job Market.
+Professor Firth's other most downloaded paper, and also a top downloaded paper within the MIS discipline with well over 500 downloads, is Managing Your PhD Student Career: How to Prepare for the Job Market.
 This practical paper, which is actually applicable to all Ph.D.s graduating and seeking a college professor position, is based on the most successful panel session ever at the America's Conference on Information Systems, and the most viewed webinar ever offered by the Association for Information Systems.